nsrau/azure-docs.it-it/articles/synapse-analytics/sql-data-warehouse/sql-data-warehouse-develop-variable-assignment.md

 ## <a name="limitations"></a>Limitazioni

-Non è possibile utilizzare UPDATE per l'assegnazione delle variabili.
+Non è possibile usare l'aggiornamento per l'assegnazione di variabili.

 ## <a name="next-steps"></a>Passaggi successivi